Australian Model Georgia Gibbs Wears Nothing Under See-Through Dress For Racy New Photos

 “Finally got our film back from Venice film festival, there’s something about the ‘one shot’ untouched nature of film that captures a moment so much more special than having 700 digital copies sitting on your iPhone,” she captioned her post.

-As of the time of this writing, the post — which Gibbs shared with her 693,000 Instagram followers — had garnered more than 3,800 likes in under an hour of being posted.
+The post — which Gibbs shared with her 693,000 Instagram followers — garnered more than 3,800 likes in under an hour since being posted.
 The same short amount of time also brought in upwards of 90 comments to the photo, suggesting that it will be a hit among her fans in the coming hours.
 Users of the social media platform who are fans of the model took to the comments section to note how incredibly gorgeous she looks in the series, while expressing their admiration for her and flooding her post with a host of emoji.

 “If you snatch my edges one more time, I’m just gonna go bald.
 You look amazing,” one user chimed in, trailing the comment with a heart eyes emoji.